-Regardless of which option is selected, the organization should qualify for 501 c(3) tax-exempt status.
-By-laws would govern the organization.
-The group should implement the urban village plan while balancing the different perspectives of stakeholder groups.
+Regardless if the organization to implement the village plan is new or old, the entity should have tax-exempt status with a board of directors.
+By-laws would govern the organization; however, a central focus of the group should be implementation of the urban village plan.
+The board should be equally represented by neighborhood, businesses, and key property owners.
 This would not be a membership organization.
-Rather, it would represent each of the major organizations and interests.
-In addition, the organization should enlist the services and participation of local financial institutions.
+Rather, members would be representatives of each of the major organizations and interests.
+In addition, the organization should enlist the services and participation of local financial institutions as either members or advisors.